 This Vietnamese Braised Fish is traditionally cooked in a claypot and called Cá Kho Tộ.
 The last two syllables, refer to a claypot.
-This dish is a personification of the sweet and salty flavour combination found in much of East Asia and is very quick and easily made at home, with or without a claypot.
+This dish is the personification of the sweet and salty flavour combination found in much of East Asia and is very quick and easily made at home, with or without a claypot.

 Vietnamese Braised Fish Recipe

-It’s a very easy recipe, and can easily be made in a regular frying pan or wok.
+It’s a very easy recipe, and can be made in a regular frying pan or wok.
 Whatever you have will work.

 I’ve also simplified the recipe somewhat, by doing it all in one pot, starting with the caramel.